Contact Us Today

 When your family is facing tumultuous changes, it is normal to think about taking measures to protect those who need the most help.
 For many families, this includes the establishment of guardianships and conservatorships.
 These legal distinctions select trusted individuals to safeguard the health and future of family members who are too young, old, or ill to fend for themselves in absence of their current caretakers.

 Whether you are facing a divorce, a health issue, or the sudden death of a loved one, a guardianship or conservatorship may afford you peace mind and security moving forward in life.
-If you would like to explore your options, we invite you to call Law Office of Sharon L. Tate today.
+If you would like to explore your options, we invite you to call Tate Law Group, APC today.
 Our firm has nearly 20 years of family law and divorce experience and is dedicated to providing sensitive, thorough service to our clients.
 Fill out our online case evaluation form today if you are ready to obtain counsel.

 Guardianships are established for children while conservatorships are put in place for the elderly and adults who have been incapacitated by illness or injury.
 In both cases, the guardian or conservator makes both personal care and financial decisions on behalf of the protected individual.